 Just last year, Trader Joe’s ran a product-naming contest for this product:

 Entrants were requested to fill in all required fields of the submission form, one of which was an email address.
-No, you won’t find it on the company’s contest page anymore, but you can read the contest’s rules here.

 The winner was notified via email and was later announced in the store’s newsletter and on the website.

 The winner also got a $100 Trader Joe’s gift card.
 Thus, the customer received publicity and a prize, while Trader Joe’s got a lot of emails.

 You’ll find several of these “name our product and win” contests online, but you’ll also notice most of them overlook getting customers’ email addresses by accepting entries primarily on social media.